Pull to refresh

 Rule Changes

 Ten people died when Bering Air Flight 445 crashed onto Norton Sound sea ice on February 6, 2025.
-The Cessna 208B was flying 1,058 pounds over its maximum weight for icing conditions—a violation investigators could only discover after the crash because federal regulations don't require single-engine commuter operators to keep load manifests.
-The pilot received weather advisories warning of moderate icing three hours before takeoff.
-He flew anyway, overloaded, into freezing rain.
+The Cessna 208B was 1,058 pounds overweight for icing—a fact crash investigators discovered because the FAA doesn't require single-engine commuter operators to keep load manifests.

 The gas leak that utilities couldn't stop in time